nathandoak/winston-join/readme.md

 # winston-join
-Winston-join is a winston transport which can send push notifications through Join from Joaoapps
+A winston transport which logs to Join from Joaoapps
+## Motivation
+I just wanted to get critical notifications from my apps on my phone.
+## Usage
+Something something bla bla bla this is a work in progress obviously.